tagohd/mono/Outline.md

 ## 1.2 Initiation
 ### 1.2.1 Tests, Allies, and Enemies
 - Luke learns some spells
 - James is pushing Luke really hard, and Luke's not doing that well with it.
 He perseveres because he believes it's necessary to save Sam.
+(He'll just have to try harder.)

 ### 1.2.2 The Approach/Approach to the Inmost Cave
 - Luke and Case set out to gather the [[Legendary Artifacts]]
 - The first Artifact he gets is [[CURSED AL'S CURSED ORB|THE ORB]], located in [[Rhapsody]]
 	- Amazingly, the warehouse where it's kept is not very closely guarded.
 Seems like a pretty easy mission...
 	- ...Until they accidentally trigger the security systems
-	- Luke has been struggling a lot with his lessons and continues to doubt whether he truly is THE CHOSEN ONE, but he manages to cast a powerful spell, saving Case from a close call
+	- Luke has been struggling a lot with his lessons, occasionally doubting whether he truly is THE CHOSEN ONE, but he manages to cast a powerful spell, saving Case from a close call
 	- It's not a spell Luke should know.
 It's way above his level, and he gets some pretty bad [[Mana#Mana Toxicity|Mana toxicity]] symptoms.
 But, it's a good boost to his confidence.
 (I'm also going to say right now that the more severe symptoms don't always kick in right away.
 They have enough time to get out of the warehouse, and maybe they'll even be partway back to Plata before Luke really begins to feel it.
 And, of course, this will happen less frequently as he builds tolerance.)
 	- Case is surprised that Luke knew that spell but figures James's intense training must really be working.
 Though if/when he realizes that Luke is experiencing severe mana toxicity, he's going to be very pissed at James.
 (James: Well, he saved your life, didn't he?
 And he's still alive.
 I don't see what the problem is here.)
 		- Luke would probably try to hide this from Case.
 Mix of animal instinct to hide pain, desire to look cool in front of Case, not wanting him to worry, and of course, denial.